MahmudH/decision_app/README.md

-How to output description based on users input WITHOUT using models
+How to output description based on users input WITHOUT using models or saving data